tembo-io/pg_timeseries/doc/timeseries.md

   * The time column's values will be binned to the provided width
   * Extra rows will be added for periods with no data.
 They will include the time stamp for that bin and NULL in all other columns

+### `make_view_incremental`

+This function accepts a view and converts it into a materialized view which is kept up-to-date after every modification.
+This removes the need for users to pick between always up-to-date `VIEW`s and having to call `REFRESH` on `MATERIALIZED VIEW`s.

+The underlying functionality is provided by [`pg_ivm`](https://github.com/sraoss/pg_ivm); consult that project for more information.

 ## Requirements

 As seen in the Docker installation demonstration, the `pg_timeseries` extension depends on three other extensions: